Blog

 "One of the biggest advantages of coming from the lab is understanding its important role and how operations impact patient care," he said.
 "That perspective gives purpose to what we're doing.
 Every request we handle matters because it directly affects patient outcomes."

-This depth of understanding isn’t something you can learn from a manual.
-It’s earned through experience.
-Taphorn’s lab background allows him to guide newer engineers, helping them bridge the gap between technical knowledge and clinical context - a hallmark of CIO-level thinking.
+This depth of understanding isn't something you can learn from a manual; you earn it through experience.
+Taphorn's lab background allows him to guide newer engineers, helping them bridge the gap between technical knowledge and clinical context, a hallmark of CIO-level thinking.

-Frank Lee, now an LIS System Implementation Project Manager with nine years of service with Ligolab, started his career as an accessioner and courier before rotating through cytology, histology, and IT roles at Central Medical Laboratory and Western Pacific Medical Laboratory.
-He has worked across nearly every department of a pathology lab - from slide prep to instrument interfacing - and his nine years of lab experience allows him to communicate clearly with clients and provide realistic, data-informed implementation strategies with insight and empathy.
+Frank Lee, who has served for a decade at LigoLab, began his career as an accessioner and courier before rotating through roles in cytology, histology, and IT at Central Medical Laboratory and Western Pacific Medical Laboratory.
+Having worked across nearly every department of a pathology lab, from slide prep to instrument interfacing, he brings invaluable lab experience that allows him to communicate clearly with clients and provide realistic, data-informed implementation strategies with insight and empathy.

 Translating Experience into Strategy and Support

-Katie Bowman, an Application Support Engineer in her first year with LigoLab, began her 13-year lab career as an accessioner and molecular tech.
-Having worked with LigoLab as an end-user at Summit Pathology and UniPath (now Ariana Sciences), she brings an invaluable dual perspective that informs technical solutions and strategic decisions.
+Katie Bowman, in her first year with LigoLab, began her 13-year lab career as an accessioner and molecular tech.
+Having worked with LigoLab as an end-user at Summit Pathology and UniPath (now Ariana Sciences), she brings an invaluable dual perspective that informs both technical solutions and strategic decisions.

-“There’s almost a language barrier between lab professionals and laboratory information system software teams,” she said.
-“Having experienced both worlds helps me interpret what labs are saying and translate it into LigoLab solutions.”
+"There's almost a language barrier between lab professionals and laboratory information system software teams," she said.
+"Having experienced both worlds helps me interpret what customers are saying and translate it into LigoLab’s medical laboratory solutions."

 "Now that I get the developers' perspective, I can help both sides communicate better.
 When I was in the lab, I'd email support or developers and think, 'Why don't they understand my issue?'
 Now I can help translate that," she said.

-Aaron Harris, who recently joined LigoLab as an Application Support Engineer, comes from the IT side of the lab world.
-At Avero Diagnostics (formerly Northwest Pathology) in Washington state, he worked directly with hospital systems for four years, learning workflows from the ground up.
-That experience gives him a unique perspective on support workflows and system optimization, enabling him to troubleshoot effectively and anticipate - with precision - what clients need.
+Aaron Harris, who recently joined LigoLab, comes from the IT side of the lab world.
+At Avero Diagnostics (formerly Northwest Pathology), he worked directly with hospital systems for four years, learning workflows from the ground up.
+That experience gives him a unique perspective on support workflows and system optimization, enabling him to troubleshoot effectively and to anticipate with precision what clients need.

-“Understanding workflows helps tie seemingly unrelated events together when supporting clients,” he said.
-“It helps create a more complete vision of their goals.”
+"Understanding workflows helps tie seemingly unrelated events together when supporting customers," he said.
+"It helps create a more complete vision of their goals."

-This ability to bridge communication gaps and immediately interpret lab needs into actionable lab information system outcomes is a primary example of what sets LigoLab apart from other LIS vendors.
+This ability to bridge communication gaps and immediately translate lab needs into actionable outcomes in laboratory information system software is a primary example of what sets LigoLab apart from other LIS vendors.

 White Paper: Summit Pathology - Achieving Laboratory Profitability Amidst Operational Pressures